HMS Nightingale (1702)

 HMS Nightingale was a development of the standardize 20-gun sixth rates and were built at the beginning of the 18th Century.
 After she was captured by French privateer galleys in 1707 then recaptured four months later.
 She was renamed HMS Fox and continued service until she was rebuilt at Deptford.
-Her breaking was completed in January 1738.Winfield 2007Nightingale was the third named ship since it was used for a vessel captured in1626 and listed until 1628.Fox was the sixth named vessel since it was used for a 22-gun French ship captured in 1650 and expended as a fireship in 1656 at Malaga.
+Her breaking was completed in January 1738.

+Nightingale was the third named ship since it was used for a vessel captured in1626 and listed until 1628.

+Fox was the sixth named vessel since it was used for a 22-gun French ship captured in 1650 and expended as a fireship in 1656 at Malaga.

 Construction

 She was ordered on 4 August 1702 from Chatham Dockyard to be built under the guidance of their Master Shipwright, Robert Shortiss.
 She was launched on 16 December 1702.

-Commissioned Service
+Commissioned service

 She was commissioned on 28 December 1702 under the command of Commander Seth Jermy, RN for service in the North Sea.
 She was taken by six French privateer galleys off Harwich on 25 August 1707.
 She was commissioned into the French Navy as Le Rossignol.
 She was recaptured by HMS Ludlow Castle on 31 December 1707.
 She was renamed HMS Fox and recommissioned in January 1708 under Commander John Pepys, RN, in 1709 under Commander Ralph Saunderson, RN then 1710 under Commander George Colt, RN all for service in the North Sea.
 In 1712 Commander Edward Nurse, RN (promoted Captain in January 1713) for a voyage to Newfoundland then to Ireland in 1712.
 She underwent a large repair at Chatham at a cost of 1,339.34d between September and December 1713.
 She was paid off in December 1714.
 In 1715 she was under the command of Captain Hercules Baker, RN for service in the Mediterranean.